 Feng Shui finds its origins in China, going back about 6,000 years.
 It literally translates to “wind and water” and is a concept aiming to design and plan buildings and their surroundings for harmony and happiness.
 It calls on you to organise objects to allow for the flow of what is referred to as natural energy seen as moving through a space and all living things.
 In this context it is understood that a building’s layout, colours and materials affect the flow of energy.

 Feng Shui design applies three core principles: allow energy to flow, balance between natural elements with their own sets of attributes including colour, texture and shape, and place objects that represent your life’s journey within a space.

 Examining plan and images of this home make the project brief self-explanatory, so let’s talk about our design decisions, a series of small and considered moves based on the study of Feng Shui principles.

-The extension is separated with a courtyard for sunlight into the old, and natural light and ventilation into the new house.
-The hall linking terrace with extension was widened to make space for a study with access to outside.
+Old and new are separated with a courtyard that provides sunlight into the old, and natural light and ventilation into the new house.
+The passage linking terrace with extension was widened to make space for a study with access to outside.
 The curved timber wall, enclosing a store, leads into the kitchen planned to greet visitors at arrival and overlooking courtyard and study.

 Behind the store a stair void appears.
 The back is coloured reflecting light into the space below.
 Colour and materials only reveal themselves gradually, a design move often applied by Mexican architect Louis Barragan and one of my favourites.